ColoradoSchoolOfMines/wii-track/docs/design.rst

 ----------------------

 We want to be able to rapidly scale the computational power available depending on the number of packages which need to be processed.
-Such a high volume would be UPS warehouses during the holidays.
+An example of when such a high volume might occur would be UPS warehouses during the holidays.
 In these scenarios, we would want the infrastructure to scale automatically to meet the increased demand while maintaining low latency.

 Our plan for this scenario is to put the AWS Lambda functions into auto-scaling groups so that we can utilize Amazon's infrastructure to scale the computational